-This Unit addresses two significant gaps in the current scholarship on Chinese and Indian religious traditions.
-The first gap is on historical scholarship.
+This Unit addresses two significant gaps in current scholarship on Chinese and Indian religious traditions.
+The first gap is in historical scholarship.
 India and China have been the two mother cultures of South Asia and East Asia.
 Historically, the two were connected through the transmission and transformation of Buddhism from India to China.
 This remarkably fruitful incorporation and assimilation of a foreign system of thought and cultural practice into another well-established civilization is one of the first of its kind in the human history of cross-cultural exchanges, especially at such a magnitude.
 Unfortunately, there has been inadequate scholarly attention paid to how Indian Buddhism — and its central Asian variants — introduced new issues and imaginations to the Chinese people and how the Chinese managed to appropriate the alien tradition into their own intellectual milieu, hence deeply enriching and reshaping the indigenous Chinese culture.
+Beyond Buddhism, we encourage comparisons between other native Indian and native Chinese traditions.
 Second, we also seek to redirect some of the attention of the comparative study of religion and philosophy away from the default Western-centered approach.
 India and China are profoundly important civilizations, both historically and contemporarily.
 Despite the historical connection of Buddhism, the differences in their cultural products — whether religious, linguistic, philosophical, artistic, or material — are so striking that comparing them would highlight the true richness, plurality, and diversity of human creativity and cultural productivity.